Teddy95/webapp-boilerplate/README.md

 ### Language variables

 All language variables are stored in `/app/locales` and can be accessed by a marko.js component.
-The boilerplate uses the i18n module for browser.
-Change language with query parameter `lang` i.e. `http://localhost:8080/?lang=de`
+The boilerplate uses an own i18n module for use in server side mode and on the client side.
+Change language with query parameter `lang` e.g. `http://localhost:8080/?lang=de`

 ```marko
 // Simple language variable